Making sense of complexity through data. Leveraging AI to empower people and decisions.

 # Plot the portfolio daily return (Figure 1)

-"y": "Daily Percentage Return"
+labels={"x": "Date", "y": "Daily Percentage Return"}

 fig.show()

-# Cummulative return of the portfolio
+# Cumulative return of the portfolio

-cummulative_return = ((df_portfolio['portfolio daily worth/$'][-1:] - df_portfolio['portfolio daily worth/$'][0])/ df_portfolio['portfolio daily worth/$'][0]) * 100
+(df_portfolio['portfolio daily worth/$'][-1:] - df_portfolio['portfolio daily worth/$'][0])

-print('Cummulative return of the portfolio is {} %'.format(cummulative_return.values[0]))
+print('Cumulative return of the portfolio is {} %'.format(cumulative_return.values[0]))

 # Calculate the average daily return

-print('Average daily return of the portfolio is {} %'.format(df_portfolio['portfolio daily % return'].mean() ))
+print('Average daily return of the portfolio is {} %'.format(df_portfolio['portfolio daily % return'].mean()))

-# Portfolio sharpe ratio
+# Portfolio Sharpe ratio

-sharpe_ratio = df_portfolio['portfolio daily % return'].mean() / df_portfolio['portfolio daily % return'].std() * np.sqrt(252)
+/ df_portfolio['portfolio daily % return'].std()

 print('Sharpe ratio of the portfolio is {}'.format(sharpe_ratio))